pranav-ap/blog/content/posts/regularization.md

 Due to dropout, the architecture of the network is different for every epoch.

+A neural net with $n$ nodes can be seen as a collection of $2^n$ possible thinned neural networks with different architectures.
 Dropout approximates training a large number of neural networks with different architectures in parallel.

-Applying dropout to a neural network amounts to sampling a “thinned” network from it.
-The thinned network consists of all the units that survived dropout (Figure 1b).
-A neural net with n units, can be seen as a collection of 2n possible thinned neural networks.

-Training a neural network with dropout can be seen as training a collection of 2n thinned networks with extensive weight sharing,

-training a network with dropout and using this approximate averaging method at test time leads to signiﬁcantly lower generalization error

 # References